Service Dogs & Public Access

 by Carol Davis

 Simply providing emotional support to the person does not qualify for public access where pet dogs are not allowed.
 A dog can be taught fifty commands or tricks, but none qualify as a “trained” task unless performing the trained behavior does not result in lessening or removing the effect of the partner’s disability.
+If you’re interested in more information about therapy dogs, feel free to go to out Therapy Dogs page and you can read what they do for their handlers.

 It’s usually pretty easy to spot a fake service dogs because true service dogs are focused on the human partner and do not interact with strangers unless given permission.
 True service dogs don’t ride in shopping carts or react to other dogs while on duty or sit on chairs in restaurants or toilet in inappropriate places.